-To paraphrase a colourful ex-colleague, the marketing plan in most businesses is like the broken paper towel dispenser in the bathroom.
+To paraphrase a colourful ex-colleague, most business’s marketing plan is like the broken paper towel dispenser in the bathroom.

 Everybody looks at the pile of towels on the floor and says ‘yeah, someone needs to fix that”.